bahrus/xtal-element/README.md

 Ideally, in the future, the [custom pseudo state](https://www.chromestatus.com/feature/6537562418053120) proposal will gain more momentum, which would replace the "data-[lisp-case-of-property]-is=" approach above.

-For properties that don't reflect automatically, custom elements that implement the XtalPattern (discussed below) supports an attribute/property, "be-reflective/beReflective", which applies to that instance[TODO]:
+For properties that don't reflect automatically, custom elements that implement the XtalPattern (discussed below) supports an attribute/property, "be-reflective/beReflective", which applies to that instance:

 ```html
 <my-custom-element be-reflective='["href", "disabled", "myProp"]'></my-custom-element>